West Hills, Spokane: Geography

 West Hills is located to the west of Spokane's city center, about a mile from the downtown core.
 It is somewhat cut off from the rest of the city by the deep valleys cut by Latah Creek and the Spokane River along its eastern edge.
 Furthermore, the neighborhood is bisected small streams like Garden Springs Creek, which cuts a valley through which Interstate 90 and the Sunset Highway pass, and Indian Canyon Creek, which cuts a rugged valley just to the north.
 These streams are fed by numerous wetlands which are located atop the crest of the neighborhood's eponymous hill.

-The westernmost portion of the neighborhood lies roughly at the same elevation as much of the rest of the city of Spokane to the east, being located on a bench above Latah Creek and the Spokane River.
+The easternmost portion of the neighborhood lies roughly at the same elevation as much of the rest of the city of Spokane to the east, being located on a bench above Latah Creek and the Spokane River.
 From there, as one travels to the west, the elevation rises from between 1,800 and 1,900 feet to 2,300 feet.
 The elevated portions of the neighborhood are at the level of the surrounding Columbia Plateau which stretches to the west into Central Washington.
 There is much exposed Basalt rock in the neighborhood along the bluffs and canyons of West Hills.
 The slopes themselves are heavily forested, even adjacent and into residential areas.
 While on the West Plains atop the hill the area begins to open up into the Channeled Scablands with wetlands and meadows interspersed large basalt outcroppings trending in a northeast–southwest direction.